crossbario/autobahn-testsuite/doc/installation.rst

 Prerequisites
 -------------

-|ab| is implemented in Python.
+Autobahn|Testsuite is implemented in Python.
 It should run anywhere where Python is available.

 You will need: